Don't wait for a weekend! Cheeky midweeky deals >

-Opening in June, the ski areas at Whakapapa, Turoa and Tukino are a dazzling playground, with skiing, snowboarding, and sledding slopes to suit all ages and levels of skill, and endless views from the chairlifts and New Zealand’s highest cafe.
+Opening in July, the ski areas at Whakapapa, Turoa and Tukino are a dazzling playground, with skiing, snowboarding, and sledding slopes to suit all ages and levels of skill, and endless views from the chairlifts and New Zealand’s highest cafe.

 After a day on the slopes, the geothermal hot pools of Taupo and Turangi will quickly warm chilly bones and re-energise tired muscles, before relaxing fireside with a glass of mulled wine.

-Even when it’s raining, there are still plenty of things to do: peruse Taupo’s fashion and homeware boutiques and art galleries, catch a film at the cinema, or just relax at a restaurant, cafe or bar with a locally brewed craft beer and a delicious meal while waiting for the Matariki skies (the Maori name for the Pleiades constellation) to reveal their stars again.
+Even when it’s raining, there are still plenty of things to do: peruse Taupo’s fashion and homeware boutiques and art galleries, catch a film at the cinema, or just relax at a restaurant, cafe, or bar with a locally brewed craft beer and a delicious meal while waiting for the Matariki skies (the Maori name for the Pleiades constellation) to reveal their stars again.